 MnSCU’s Chancellor Steven Rosenstone has approved this policy for immediate implementation, according to a system office memo.
 This memo informed all stakeholders about the change in policy.
 MnSCU intends to implement these measures in two parts.

-Phase one pertains more to the system office than to individual institutions, although a few significant changes need to be made at the campus level.
-For instance, Email accounts are controlled at the campus level.
+Phase One pertains more to the system office than to individual institutions, although a few significant changes need to be made at the campus level.
+For instance, email accounts are controlled at the campus level.
 However, documents like class rosters and student D2L Brightspace pages can only be edited by the system office.
 Likewise, ISRS is controlled by the system office.

 Padilla said, from a strictly technological standpoint, ISRS is now capable of capturing preferred names.
 Once a preferred name request is processed through ISRS, the change to digital documents controlled by the MnSCU head office will be instant.